-We consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement of ImmunoGen, Inc. on Form S-3 (File No. 333-2441) of our report (which includes an explanatory paragraph concerning uncertainties surrounding the Company's ability to continue as a going concern), dated September 1, 1995, on our audits of the consolidated financial statements of ImmunoGen, Inc. as of June 30, 1994 and 1995, and for the years ended June 30, 1993, 1994 and 1995, which report is included in the Company's 1995 Annual Report on Form 10-K.
+We consent to the incorporation by reference in this Registration Statement of ImmunoGen, Inc. on Form S-3 to register 3,900,000 shares of common stock of our report (which includes an explanatory paragraph concerning uncertainties surrounding the Company's ability to continue as a going concern), dated September 1, 1995, on our audits of the consolidated financial statements of ImmunoGen, Inc. as of June 30, 1994 and 1995, and for the years ended June 30, 1993, 1994 and 1995, which report is included in the Company's 1995 Annual Report on Form 10-K.